imgix/react-imgix/README.md

 Generate `2x` and `3x` src sets when using an `<img>` tag.
 Defaults to `true`

+#### disableLibraryParam :: bool

+By default this component adds a parameter to the generated url to help Imgix with analytics and support for this library.
+This can be disabled by setting this prop to `true`.

 #### customParams :: object

 Any other Imgix params to add to the image `src`